-To be eligible to be considered you need to meet the eligibility criteria listed in the How to Apply section on the previous page.
+To be eligible to be considered you need to meet the eligibility criteria listed below.

 If you are progressed through the assessment stages, you will be invited to attend assessments in a combination of virtual and in person in Perth, Western Australia.
 We will endeavour to book in person assessments close together to ensure you only are required to make a single trip to Perth for assessments.
 Where possible, travel to Perth for assessments will be minimal.